Edgewood (Washington, D.C.): History

 Seeking financial assistance, Kate left Washington to enlist help from old friends and past admirers of her father.
 She first traveled to her home state of Ohio, and, when that proved futile, she went to New York.
 There, she sought to secure funds for Edgewood under the guise of preserving it as “a historic landmark in appreciation of the value of her father’s public service.”
 She endeavored to persuaded Henry Villard – a powerful journalist and financier from the Chases’ past – to arrange a group of donors to support the estate.
 Villard obliged because he remembered Kate fondly for her generosity to him early in his career.
 In addition to Villard, backers included notable individuals like J. P. Morgan (of today's JPMorgan Chase, for whom Kate's father is a partial, historical namesake), Collis Potter Huntington, and Levi P. Morton.
 The group established a trust fund in the amount of $80,000, which was sufficient to bring Edgewood out of foreclosure and to provide Kate a small stipend for a few years until the estate could be sold for a profit.

 Hardship and poverty eventually got the better of Kate before she could realize these plans for the dilapidated estate.
 On the morning of July 31, 1899, she died at age 58 of what was then called Bright's disease.
 Kate's daughters Ethel and Portia subsequently shuttered Edgewood, and went back to their respective homes in Brooklyn and Narragansett Pier.

 In 1900, having outgrown its original 10th and G location, St. Vincent's Orphan Asylum for Girls purchased Edgewood and moved operations to the vacant estate.
 As a Catholic organization, this was a logical choice given the property's considerable acreage and its proximity to the Catholic University of America (Catholic University).
 The orphanage's final decades saw a precipitous decline in the number of girls served, with only girls between the ages of six and twelve being accepted by 1959.
 Interestingly, while St. Vincent's possible population was limited by age, the orphanage was notable for being racially integrated – though there were few African-American girls.
 In 1968, the orphanage ceased operations, with Edgewood being its final home.

 The mansion was eventually razed in the proceeding years.
 Today, the vast majority of the land that was occupied by the estate's grounds became what is now Edgewood Commons (formerly known as Edgewood Terrace) and Rhode Island Avenue Shopping Center.
 The former is a large complex of mixed-income and senior citizen public housing, opened in 1972.
-It was built by Bethesda developer Eugene Ford, and it was originally managed by H. R. Crawford.
-The latter was built in 1984 by Redstone Development Corporation with three major stores (Zayre, Safeway, and Peoples Drug) and several other smaller ones.
-The site is now anchored by Forman Mills and Big Lots.